 Our debut Portland production, "A Turbulence of Muses" a symbolist ritual (text by Arthur Rimbaud) was workshopped over ten weeks in the Muses Lab and premiered December 2-4 2016 at Performance Works NW.
 In the "2-Faced Clowns Lab" (also 10 weeks), we explored personal and collective hypocrisy as a basis for developing the extreme characters featured in "Bardoville"; text by Charles Bukowski with vocal creations by Sylvi and E.V.E. ("Bardoville" premiered May 12-14 of 2017 to critical acclaim from Oregon ArtsWatch).
 Our next production, "Soror Mystica: Ritual Invocation of the Anima", will be workshopped during the 10-week Alchemy Lab with premieres scheduled for Dec 1-3, 2017 (in collaboration with Sylvi Alli and E.V.E with text by the poet Hilda Doolittle aka HD) at PerformanceWorks NW.
 The following production is planned for May 2018.

 Ritual Into Theatre.
 Each production is preceded by a 10-week workshop (Lab) where Paratheatre methods are used to discover how rituals might form the basis for experimental theatre.
 Within each production, an invisible (to the audience) paratheatrical infrastructure contains a living ritual animating each performance.
 Eschewing any theatre of ideas, messages, politics, or morality.
 We don't perform stage plays nor do we use any conventional scripts beyond spoken poetic text.
-We aim to impact audiences with an experience of spontaneous energy, of spirits, unleashed from great poetry, from the self-governing bodies of our performers, the sonic atmospheres of amplified vocals and improvised music and, in the projection of short films and video; what is meant by an intermedia ritual-based theatre.
+We aim to impact audiences with experience - of spontaneous energy, of spirits unleashed from the self-governing bodies of our performers, the sonic atmospheres of E.V.E.'s vocal creations and music, great poetry spoekn as oblique narratives, short films and video combined to incite insurrection of the Poetic Imagination.

 ParaTheatrical ReSearch PDX is not a company of fixed players as much as a kind of molting group that develops each new performance work with those best suited for the unique challenges of each production.
 Though a core group of individuals persists in each work, we remain open to inquiries from others across the performance spectrum - theatre, dance, voice, music, clown, martial arts, vaudeville - who wish to work with us.
 Sometimes those invited to join us also participate in Paratheatre training to learn the fundamentals of our unique somatic language.